 In its small lifetime, The Black Women Rising project created the UK’s first all-Black cancer portrait exhibition that has toured London’s Southbank, The Oxo Tower and is due to exhibit at the Tate Gallery in 2021.

-Black Women Rising has a popular weekly podcast which tells stories of their inspirational women.
+Black Women Rising has a popular weekly podcast that tells stories of their inspirational women.
 The Black Men Rising podcast launched in October 2020 with a 12 part series.

 The most recent success of Black Women Rising has seen the launch of the Black Women Rising Magazine which will serve as another opportunity to empower women of colour as they navigate their cancer journeys.